Reviewable/firelease/README.md

  * `@param {Object} item` The original task object provided to a worker function.

  * `@param {number | string} timeNeeded` The minimum time needed counting from the current time, specified as either a number of milliseconds or a human-readable duration.
+The actual lease may be extended by up to twice this amount, to prevent excessive churn.

  * `@return {Promise}` A promise that will be resolved when the lease has been extended, and rejected if something went wrong and the worker should abort.